Skip to content

 • CMS: SmartEdit (built-in) or external headless CMS

-So Commerce Cloud is headless-native and composable-friendly — you get API-first architecture with the ability to plug in external services, but the commerce core itself is an integrated platform, not a set of microservices.
+So Commerce Cloud is headless-native and composable-friendly.
+You get API-first architecture with the ability to plug in external services.
+The commerce core itself is an integrated platform, not a bag of microservices.
+I reckon that’s fine for most use cases.

 When Should You Go Headless?
 When Composable?

 Thirty-nine per cent of B2B buyers are willing to spend $500K+ per online order (McKinsey, 2024).
-At those transaction sizes, getting your architecture right has direct revenue impact.
+At those transaction sizes, getting the architecture right has a direct line to revenue.

 Go headless when: